kevinandrelopezarellano-collab/DigitalIntegratedCircuits-7segment/docs/info.md

 ## How it works

-Displays the name "Andre" in a seven segment display via a sequential logic circuit utilizing D-Flip Flops.
+Displays the name Andre in a seven segment display via a sequential logic circuit utilizing D-Flip Flops.

 ## How to test

-Connect the 7 segment display to the circuit and it should display "Andre" in each clock cycle.
+Connect the 7 segment display to the circuit and it should display Andre in each clock cycle.

 ## External hardware